1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 ---

 ## Layer Shifts / Pushed Off Prints / Stuck Axes
+As a rule of thumb one would say:

 - If you're experiencing layer shifts or stuck movements at either the x- or y-axis, check the position of the wheels and the belt tension.
 - If you're experiencing problems in the height or if your prints get pushed off the bed because the nozzle hit them at a certain height, check the wheels of the x-axis gantry which run along the aluminum frame of the z-axis as well as the lead screw, the anti-backlash nut, the alignment and the complete assembly of the whole z-axis.

+But it's actually better to check all axes (not only the y-axis for example) for being set up and tuned in correctly.
+Check the position of the wheels (they should touch but they shouldn't be too tight) and if they roll smooth and nice (or if you feel any hiccups due to bad bearings).
+Check the belt tension - it shouldn't be loose but it shouldn't be too tight as well (ppl always say "tighten your belts", but it's not always that simple..).
+With the printer being switched off, move the parts at different speeds by hand and feel if it's a smooth movement or if you feel any kind of 'weird' and unusual resistance or hiccups during the movements.
+At the same time, everything should be 'stable' as well and there shouldn't be any kind of wobble.
+Also check your z-axis setup as well, as that sometimes can also cause problems like layer shifts on the x-&y-axes - if the nozzle hits the bed due to a wrong movement of z, then that causes layer shifts as well.

 Generally speaking, everything should run smooth when you move it manually by hand.
 If you feel some kind of resistance or a jam at certain spots, check the belonging axis and the involved parts.
 Deformed and/or too tight wheels can cause 'similar' problems like a misaligned z-axis for example.
 See the chapter ["Axes"](hardware/axes.md) for further information.